vyomdev011/react-learning-/custom_react/readme.md

-# to understand how eactactually work by building a custom react
+# to understand how react actually work by building a custom react